cjbassi/rubbish/README.md

 `list`     | Recursively list previously trashed files from a specified directory `prune`    | Erase files from the trash that match a specified regex `put`      | Trash the specified files
-`recover`  | Recover a previously trashed file to its original location
+`restore`  | Restore a previously trashed file to its original location

 ## Installation